Macao Special Administrative Region passport: Mainland China

 Despite being endorsed by the Chinese government, the Macao SAR passport is not accepted by China's Ministry of Public Security for travel between mainland China and Macao.
 This is because both mainland and Macao authorities have agreed that using a passport for 'domestic' travel is deemed 'unnecessary' and 'inappropriate'.

 Macao residents eligible for a Macao SAR passport are also eligible to apply for a Mainland Travel Permit for Hong Kong and Macao Residents (colloquially known as a "Home Return Permit").
 Issued by the National Immigration Administration of China, this serves as the primary travel document for Chinese citizens who are Macao permanent residents to enter mainland China.
 The issuance of a Home Return Permit is entirely at the discretion of the National Immigration Administration of China and is represented in Macao by the China Travel Service.
-It is important to note that possession of a Macao SAR passport does not necessarily guarantee the issuance of a Home Return Permit.
+Possession of a Macao SAR passport does not necessarily guarantee the issuance of a Home Return Permit.

 Macao residents travelling to mainland China from a third country without a Home Return Permit may obtain a Chinese Travel Document from an overseas Chinese embassy or consulate prior to their departure from that country.